 If you have any problems, questions or concerns, please contact a Tokyo In Tulsa staff member.
 They will be happy to assist you!

-Although there will be convention volunteers stationed throughout the area, Tokyo in Tulsa is not responsible for your merchandise.
+- Although there will be convention staff stationed throughout the area, Tokyo in Tulsa is not responsible for your merchandise.
 Please take the proper precautions against damage and theft.

 Adult Products Policy